fscotto/void-workstation-setup/README.md

 # Void Linux Workstation Setup Scripts

+> ⚠️ **Disclaimer**
+> These scripts are provided as-is, without any warranty.
+> The author declines all responsibility for any damage to data, software, or hardware resulting from their use.
+> Use them at your own risk.

 This repository contains a collection of Bash scripts to automate the installation and configuration of an Void Linux development workstation.

 ---